Q100 MA Applied Linguistics (Research Methodology)

 Typical entry requirements

-First- or upper second class honours degree or equivalent in English, modern languages or a cognate discipline
+First- or upper second class honours degree or an equivalent standard in other qualifications approved by the University in English, modern languages or a cognate discipline

-IELTS 6.5 overall, with minimum 6.0 in all components, or equivalent in other approved English language test
+IELTS 6.5 overall, with minimum 6.0 in all components, or an equivalent standard in other qualifications approved by the University

 Average applications per place: 4

-Academic entry requirements:First or upper second class honours degree, or equivalent in English, modern languages, or a cognate discipline.
+Academic entry requirements:First or upper second class honours degree, or an equivalent standard in other qualifications approved by the University in English, modern languages, or a cognate discipline.

-English language entry requirements:IELTS 6.5 overall, with minimum of 6.0 in all components, or equivalent in other approved English language test.
+English language entry requirements:IELTS 6.5 overall, with minimum of 6.0 in all components, or an equivalent standard in other qualifications approved by the University.

 Selection process: Online application